Preparing for Physical Therapy School

 Develop a Contingency or Back-Up Plan

 Admission to PT programs is very competitive.
 While strong academic performance can help you become a competitive applicant, it is important that you develop a contingency plan.
 HPPLC advisors strongly urge you to research the admission requirements of many PT programs and apply to at least 6 or 8.

 Still, it is not uncommon for people to change their goals and ambitions, or for circumstances to arise which impede plans or necessitate their deferral.
 Consider developing a contingency plan, or back-up plan, just in case.
 At the very least, we urge you to use available resources (e.g., our Other Health Professions page, and other resources linked therein) to explore a number of career options.
 You might discover something you had never considered before, or, at the very least, you might confirm that the path you are on is indeed the one which best suits you.

 Physical Therapy Assistant (PTA) programs

-Click the center of the video box below to play a lighthearted but informative short cartoon about the importance of contingency or back-up planning.
+Go to this link and watch a lighthearted but informative short cartoon about the importance of having contingencies, or a back-up plan.